 With the Amsterdam Public Transport Ticket, you can add on the cost of your return journey with the Airport Express bus to/from Schiphol, which will also get you unlimited travel in the Amsterdam public transport.

 The bus terminal is located directly outside the airport on Schiphol Plaza.
-Check out the full timetable of the Airport Express #397 service here.

 The regional train runs from Amsterdam Schiphol Airport to Amsterdam Centraal.
 It takes around 25 minutes depending on the route.
 Tickets cost €6.30 for a one way journey.